 Help Them Connect

 Helping people connect with other services that can support them is still possible while staying physically distant.
-Developing a safety plan is still an important step and can be done through the My3 app.
+Developing a safety plan is still an important step.

 The Lifeline (800-273-8255) is another great option during times of distance – trained counselors are available to call or chat 24 hours a day, seven days a week, and 365 days a year.